Scalar Casimir effects in a Lorentz violation scenario induced by the presence of constant vectors: Investigating Lorentz symmetry violation in the Casimir effect

-Now, let us consider that the scalar quantum field obeys Dirichlet boundary condition on one plate and Neumann on the other.
+Now, let us consider the case where the scalar quantum field obeys Dirichlet boundary condition on one plate and Neumann on the other.
 In this case, we have two different configurations for the scalar quantum field:

-\begin{itemize} \item First configuration,
+\begin{itemize} \item First configuration: